ShreyashChilip/sar-image-colorization-using-deep-learning/README.md

 - **Visualization Tools:** Provides scripts to compare grayscale SAR images with their colorized outputs.

 ## Project Structure
-Create the followinf structure with custom dataset to train the colorizer model.
+Create the following structure with custom dataset to train the colorizer model.
 ```
 SAR-Image-Colorization/
 ├── datasets/